Captain George Downie 1778-1814

 Photograph reproduced by kind permission of Jim Millard, webmaster of the America's Historic Lakes website.

 George Downie never married, and so has no known descendants.
 His will, made a week before his death, is listed in the Records of the Prerogative Court of Canterbury PROB11/1574, dated 15 November 1815.
-The beneficiaries are his mother, Charlotte Mackenzie, who was to receive the interest on his estate during her lifetime, though in fact she died on 14 September 1815, before the will was proved; his sister Jean who was to receive the interest after his mother's death; his nieces Christy and Annabella McIver (I have not identified their mother who must have been a sister) who were to receive the interest following Jean's death; and on the death of all of these the eldest son of his brother, the Rev. Alexander Downie D.D.
+The beneficiaries are his mother, Charlotte Mackenzie, who was to receive the interest on his estate during her lifetime, though in fact she died on 14 September 1815, before the will was proved; his sister Jean who was to receive the interest after his mother's death; his nieces Christy and Annabella McIver (daughters of his eldest sister Margaret and her husband Alexander McIver) who were to receive the interest following Jean's death; and on the death of all of these the eldest son of his brother, the Rev. Alexander Downie D.D.
 Alexander's eldest son, John, died in 1820, leaving Charles Downie, minister of Contin, who died there in 1852 and his brother Sir Alexander Mackenzie Downie who died soon after Charles in Frankfurt.
 There was also a bequest to his sister, Anne, the wife of the Reverend Neil Kennedy, minister of Logie Easter.
 The executors were his brother Alexander and his brother in law George Gordon, who was married to George's sister Annabella.

 George's mother Charlotte received a pension of £100 on 16 February 1815 (Ordinary Estimate of His Majesty's Navy, 1816, page 32).